open-resources/dash_curriculum/tutorial/part2/chapter6.md

 df3_Slice2 = df3.loc[(df3['continent']=='Americas') & (df3['year'].isin([2002,2007])), ['country','year','pop']]
 df3_Slice2.head()
 ```
-- The first command will filter the df3 dataframe picking rows that have 'Americas' as continent.
-The ':' indicates that we don't want to specify any column-filtering conditions, hence, all columns will be selected.
+The first command will filter the df3 dataframe picking rows that have 'Americas' as continent.
+The `:` indicates that we don't want to specify any column-filtering conditions, hence, all columns will be selected.

-- The second command adds more row-filtering conditions: rows will be filtered based on American continent and also on 'year', which must be either 2002 or 2007.
-Additionally, only three columns will be saved into df3_Slice2, namely: country, year, pop.
+The second command adds more row-filtering conditions: rows will be filtered based on American continent and also on 'year', which must be either 2002 or 2007.
+Additionally, only three columns will be saved into `df3_Slice2`, namely: country, year, pop.
 The second command results in:

 ![df3_Slice2](./ch6_files/df3_Slice2.JPG)

 As an alternative to the .loc method, this is another powerful way to access rows that match a certain condition.
-The first slicing criteria above, can also be obtained via:
+The first slicing criteria above can also be obtained via:
 ```
 df3[df3['continent']=='Americas']
 ```